Mossman, Queensland: Mossman Central Mill

 Mossman Central Mill Company Limited opened in 1894 as co-operative sugar mill owned by local sugarcane farmers.
 The first sugarcane was crushed on 23 August 1897, the sugarcane coming from Bonnie Doon.
 Annie Rose fed the first sugarcane into the mill, with the mill producing its first sugar after crushing 27,905 tonne of cane for the initial season.

 In 1906, Mossman Mill became the first Queensland mill to crush over 100,000 tonnes of cane.
 That season lasted just under 8 months, extending from June 1906 to late January 1907.

 Initially, sugar was transported by sea from Port Douglas, but later the sugar was taken by road to the bulk sugar terminal in Cairns.

 Louis John Frederick Prince (General Manager) pioneered the use of computers for cane payment accounting and, in 1971, Mossman purchased the first process control computer used in the world sugar industry.

+The Tropical North Steiner School opened in January 2022, offering Prep to Year 3 initially.
+In January 2023, the school surrendered its accreditation, effective October 2022.

+The mill closed in 2024.
+Local sugarcane farmers must now send their sugarcane to the Mulgrave Sugar Mill, over 100 km away, costing an extra $30 per tonne in transport, which means the expected 310,000 tonnes of cane will cost more than $9 million extra in transport.
+Farmers are seeking a subsidy from the Queensland Government to assist with this extra cost.

 Education

-Mossman State School is a government primary (Prep-6) school for boys and girls at 30-34 Front Street (16.4617°S 145.3743°E).
+Mossman State School is a government primary (Prep–6) school for boys and girls at 30-34 Front Street (16.4617°S 145.3743°E).
 In 2017, the school had an enrolment of 213 students with 16 teachers (13 full-time equivalent) and 22 non-teaching staff (13 full-time equivalent).

-Mossman State High School is a government secondary (7-12) school for boys and girls at 46-62 Front Street (16.4634°S 145.3735°E).
+Mossman State High School is a government secondary (7–12) school for boys and girls at 46–62 Front Street (16.4634°S 145.3735°E).
 In 2017, the school had an enrolment of 611 students with 62 teachers (56 full-time equivalent) and 41 non-teaching staff (31 full-time equivalent).
 It includes a special education program.

-St Augustine's School is a Catholic primary (Prep-6) school for boys and girls at Grogan Street (16.4617°S 145.3688°E).
+St Augustine's School is a Catholic primary (Prep–6) school for boys and girls at Grogan Street (16.4617°S 145.3688°E).
 In 2017, the school had an enrolment of 217 students with 16 teachers (14 full-time equivalent) and 13 non-teaching staff (6 full-time equivalent).

-The Tropical North Steiner School has been approved to open in 2022; it will offer Prep to Year 3 initially.